29. September 2021 | Coach Solutions

 Christian has a M.Sc. in Naval Architecture from DTU (Technical University of Denmark) and, before joining COACH Solutions in 2016, he worked with CFD based hull form optimization at FORCE Technology, Lyngby, leading their CFD team.

 Here at COACH Solutions, we are very proud of our most valuable and greatest asset – our employees.
 Without them – no COACH Solutions.
-In our line of “Meet a COACH” interviews we have this time spoken with Line Kiaerskou from our Sales Team.
-Line is not only bringing a lot of shipping experience – […]
+In our series of interviews of our employees we sat down and had a chat with Ankeet Shetty.
+He is part of our Voyage Optimization team and with his experience as […]

 18. November 2020 | Coach Solutions